rtortori/emear-pvt-aci-containers/6-aci-cni-operator.md

 ### ACI CNI Operator

-So, what if I want the EPG creation process and annotations completely automated?
+So, what if I wanted the EPG creation process and annotations completely automated?
 There's an operator for that at https://github.com/rtortori/rmlab-aci-operator.

 This operator will install a CRD (Custom Resource Definition) in your Kubernetes cluster, extending its API server with a new object called 'AciNamespaces'.
 When you create a new 'AciNamespace' in Kubernetes, the following will happen: